-This recent change by the Panamanian government, along with the friendly nations change a few months ago.
-And a few other rumors that have been talked about has a lot of the expats and people who are in the tourist business really scratching their heads, trying to think of strategies where they can still survive, but work within the new rules.
+This recent change by the Panamanian government, along with the friendly nations, changed a few months ago.
+And a few other rumors that have been talked about has a lot of the ex-pats and people who are in the tourist business really scratching their heads, trying to think of strategies where they can still survive, but work within the new rules.

-The Panamanian government obviously wants people here, especially Westerners.
-But they are in a difficult situation because these new rules are in line with other country's tourist rules.
-However, with Panama, the big draws in the past for Westerners, for people from Canada in the US especially were its proximity to North America and the easy visa process in the many years that I've been living here, almost every person without fail that I've met has been looking for a place to call.
+The Panamanian government wants people here, especially Westerners.
+But they are in a difficult situation because these new rules are in line with other countries' tourist rules.
+However, with Panama, the big draws in the past for Westerners, for people from Canada in the US especially, were its proximity to North America and the easy visa process in the many years that I've been living here, almost every person without fail that I've met been looking for a place to call.

 At this point, it can still be a plan B for retired people, Or new residents can still get that friendly nations visa, if they decide to they want to stay here permanently.
 And if they're prepared to anchor themselves here with real estate.
 But anchoring yourself with real estate isn't something that I recommend without you being 100% sure that you want to stay.